 The First Nations and Métis communities within the Great Lakes region have a unique relationship with the land and its resources, which continues to shape the history and economy of the area today.
-Ontario, including the area covered by the Growth Plan, is largely covered by a number of Treaties that provide for treaty rights.
+Ontario, including the area covered by A Place to Grow: Growth Plan for the Greater Golden Horseshoe, is largely covered by a number of Treaties that provide for treaty rights.
 In addition, Aboriginal communities may have Aboriginal rights within the Plan area.
 Ontario recognizes the unique role that Indigenous peoples have had and will continue to have in the growth and development of this region.

-1 Calculated from Statistics Canada (Metropolitan Gross Domestic Product, 2014) and Conference Board of Canada (Metropolitan Outlook 1 & 2, 2014)
+&lt;sup>1 Calculated from Statistics Canada (Metropolitan Gross Domestic Product, 2014) and Conference Board of Canada (Metropolitan Outlook 1 & 2, 2014)